knurtz/EmergencyWake/README.md

 Setting the alarm time is done by pressing the rotary encoder's push button, then setting the hours and then pressing it again to set the minutes.
 Alarm times are stored inside an EEPROM IC to avoid loss of settings after a power outage.

-Once one alarm rings, pulling the emergency lever shortly will put it into sleep mode, pulling longer will deactivate the alarm.
+Once one alarm rings, pulling the emergency lever shortly will put it into snooze mode, pulling longer will deactivate the alarm.